abs0luty/Flastery/README.md

-# Electric Circuit Simulator (no name yet)
+# Flastery
-Just easy-to-use program for simulating electric circuits.
+Easy-to-use program for simulating electric circuits with modern interfaces and ability to create custom elements.